 “Gonna go call my mom,” he explains, and steps away from the clearing while the others continue talking.
 Once he’s outside the ring of lanterns and the voices are a mess of indistinguishable noise, he sits down with his back to a tree and he takes a deep breath.
 He has no reason to be so irritated with the others.

 The forest stretches dark and still ahead of him, quiet but for the hum of voices behind and the occasional sound of pokemon in the distance.
 He hears a flutter of wings at one point, and wonders if a noctowl is on the hunt.
 Trying to catch one in this darkness would be worse than stupid though.

 Red just listens to the wind in the branches and his own breaths until he feels himself again.
 As he gazes out into the night, he can’t help but wonder if somewhere out there, there are others lying dead or dying, unable to find a safe place to camp for the night.

-He shakes himself and lets his breath out, then takes his phone out to call his mom.
-She answers on the third ring.
-“Hi honey!
+He shakes himself and lets his breath out, then takes his phone out to make the call.
+His mother answers on the third ring.
+“Hi Honey!
 How is everything?”

 “Are you enjoying the city?”

 “We left this afternoon actually.
 We’re in Viridian Forest.”

 “Already?
 Aren’t you going a bit fast, Red?”

 “There just wasn’t much reason to stay.
 We didn’t become trainers to hang out in the city, you know.”

 “Yeah, that’s kinda scary,” Red says.
 “But hopefully it’ll pass before we get there, and if not, there are few safer cities in summer than Pewter.”